rzaitov/nugetfix/README.md

 where get migration steps ?
 ---------------------------
-You can migrate some project manually (via XS or VS) and then browse what were changes.
+You can migrate some project manually (via XS or VS) and then browse what were changed.
 Based on this you can build your own `fix.steps` file.

 how to run
 ----------